Legislative Assembly (France): Background

 The National Constituent Assembly dissolved itself on 30 September 1791.
-Upon Maximilien Robespierre's motion, it had decreed that none of its members would be eligible to the next legislature.
+Upon Maximilien Robespierre's motion, it decreed that none of its members would be eligible for the next legislature.
 Its successor body, the Legislative Assembly, operating over the liberal French Constitution of 1791, lasted until 20 September 1792 when the National Convention was established after the insurrection of 10 August just the month before.

 The Legislative Assembly entrenched the perceived left–right political spectrum that is still commonly used today.
 There were 745 members.

 Elections

 The elections of 1791, held by census suffrage, brought in a legislature that desired to carry the Revolution further.
-Prominent in the legislature.

-The rightists within the assembly consisted of about 260 Feuillants, whose chief leaders, Gilbert du Motier de La Fayette and Antoine Barnave, remained outside the House because of their ineligibility for re-election.
+The rightists within the assembly consisted of 264 Feuillants, whose chief leaders, Gilbert du Motier de La Fayette and Antoine Barnave, remained outside the House because of their ineligibility for re-election.
 They were staunch constitutional monarchists, firm in their defence of the king against the popular agitation.

 The leftists were of 136 Jacobins (still including the party later known as the Girondins or Girondists) and Cordeliers.
 Its most famous leaders were Jacques Pierre Brissot, the philosopher Condorcet and Pierre Victurnien Vergniaud.
 The Left drew its inspiration from the more radical tendency of the Enlightenment, regarded the émigré nobles as traitors and espoused anticlericalism.
 They were suspicious of Louis XVI, some of them favoring a general European war, both to spread the new ideals of liberty and equality and to put the king's loyalty to the test.

 The remainder of the House, 345 deputies, generally belonged to no definite party.
 They were called The Marsh (Le Marais) or The Plain (La Plaine).
 They were committed to the ideals of the Revolution, hence generally inclined to side with the Left, but would also occasionally back proposals from the Right.

 The king's ministers, named by him and excluded from the Assembly, are described by the 1911 Encyclopædia Britannica as "mostly persons of little mark".

 Formation

-The 27 August 1791 Declaration of Pillnitz already threatened France with attack by its neighbors.
+The 27 August 1791 Declaration of Pillnitz already threatened France with an attack by its neighbors.
 King Louis XVI favored war hoping to exploit a military defeat to restore his absolute power—the Assembly was leaning toward war and to spread the ideals of the Revolution.
 This led in April 1792 to the first of the French Revolutionary Wars.

 The king vetoed many of the Assembly's bills throughout its existence such as these: